mlesniak/mlesniak.github.io/content/articles/why-write.md

 > If you cannot explain something in simple terms, you don't understand it.

-By writing about topics publicly I'm also motivated to deeply think about what I've written, relect on questions a potential read might have and decide if I have already answered them.
+By writing about topics publicly I'm also motivated to deeply think about what I've written, reflect on questions a potential read might have and decide if I have already answered them.

 ## References